 - In a medium sauce pan, heat chicken stock or broth, and dissolve bouillon cube, over medium heat.

 - In a Dutch oven, melt butter over medium heat.
 Saute the onions until translucent, 10-15 minutes.
 Add flour, cook over low heat, stirring constantly, 2 minutes.
 Add chicken stock, simmer over low heat for 1 more minute, stirring until thick.
 Add salt, pepper, cream and sherry.
-Add cooked diced chicken or turkey, carrots, peas and parsley.
+Add cooked diced chicken or turkey, carrots, celery, peas and parsley.
 Mix well.

 - Divide the filling among 4 large ramekin baking dishes.